paul-nechifor/lemon-cake/readme.md

 These are some of the things I plan to do, ordered by priority and bunched into groups.

+- Intern all the symbols and integers used by the VM.

+- FFI.

+- Initially open symbols from 1libc.so`.

+- Add another long GC test that uses lambdas.

+- Fix `die` to accept arguments.

 - Add a debugging flag which will trigger printing all the evaulated expressions.